What Is The Difference Between Striker And Winger?

 How Do Strikers And Wingers Play Together On The Pitch?

-Although both strikers and wingers have to create goal-scoring opportunities for their team, each of them is complementary to the other.
+Although both strikers and wingers have to create goal-scoring opportunities for their teams, each of them is complementary to the other.

 What is the difference between striker and winger - Winger position